Elisha Scott: Life and playing career

+— —Scott was the recipient of an early terrace chant.

 Numerous stories about Scott exist in Liverpool folklore.
 One such story relates to a 1924 game, after Scott had just made a phenomenal save at Ewood Park against Blackburn.
 A man appeared from the crowd went over to Scott and kissed him.
 Scott was part of one of the legendary rivalries of the day along with Everton's Dixie Dean.
 The two of them were the main topic of discussion when derby day was approaching – Everton declared that Dean would score whilst Liverpool disagreed, saying Scott wouldn't let a single shot past.
 A famous story, possibly apocryphal, associated with the two men was that of how they once encountered each other in Belfast city centre the day before an Ireland versus England game.
 Dean, famed for his remarkable heading ability, touched his hat and nodded to Scott as they were about to pass only for Scott to respond by diving as if to try to save an imaginary header, much to the initial shock and then delight of the locals who witnessed it while a mildly shocked Dean smiled and quietly continued on his walk.